apetrovskiy/neon-dev-environment/README.md

 To start proxy one should run command:
 > docker-compose up -d proxy

-Proxy service also uses volumes to attach source code and prebuilt utilities (neon-cli, faucet) inside container.
+Proxy service uses volumes to attach build artifacts produced by builder service into container therefore replacing files of original evm_loader image.
 So it will always use latest versions with your changes from neon-evm repository.

 **NOTE**: This command will not deploy evm_loader by itself (as it is implemented in proxy/docker-compose-test.yml for example).
 So you should perform deployment by yourself using previous commands.